tuo/tuo.github.io/_posts/2023-12-23-midlife-crisis-as-programmer-and-ai.md

 <cite> </cite>

-It is an intersting experience - two human beings are playing, sharing and connecting.
+It is a clicking experience - two human beings are playing, sharing and connecting.
 There are some vibrations.

 Those drawings, by any academic standards or social standards, wouldn't be considered art.
 But I feel it is the art, as for me , art is about epxressing oneself honstly and being authentic, showing what one sees and feels in life with their heart.
 Art is not fixed or limted to some labels, titles or jobs; it is limitless and  is everywhere in everybody.